RetroBloxxer/retrobloxxer.github.io/content/licensing/index.md

 yea. as long as there is clear, visible attribution present by the time I review the platform’s copyright logs, your video is on the clear.

 ## do I need to purchase a license to use your footage for a hobby project or stream?
-as long as the content is under personal use, yea you can
+as long as the content is under personal use, you can

-if you are an commercial agent, representative OR you monetize out of your content; permission is strictly required.
+### if you are monetizing
+standard YouTube ad monetization for commentary videos are allowed, if attributed.

+a commercial license is required at direct monetization of my assets such as:
+- using voiceovers,
+- selling branding assets,
+- sponsors tying or related to my footage

 # note to AeroNook
 since I remade your asset, if you want me to go back to the old licensing, say less.